CODE OF CONDUCT AND KEY POLICIES

-People in need's work is governed by several policies and strategic documents followed by all employees and people who work for us.
+People in Need (PIN) is a non-governmental, non-profit organisation providing relief and development assistance worldwide.
+PIN is committed to providing the best practice and quality of work from its staff, its partner organisations and other associates.
+People in Need's work is governed by several policies and strategic documents followed by all employees and people who work for us.

 PIN Code of Conduct